 Modern vehicles are wonders of engineering.
 In just the past decade, maintenance intervals for things like spark plugs, emissions and cooling systems have been stretched out to 100,000 miles in some vehicles.

 But the need for periodic maintenance hasn’t changed.
-In fact, given the longer life expectancy of today’s vehicles, the need for periodic maintenance has never been greater if you expect to get the most from what has become the second biggest
+In fact, given the longer life expectancy of today’s vehicles, the need for periodic maintenance has never been greater if you expect to get the

 Technician certification organization ASE surveys show a well-maintained vehicle not only lasts longer, it retains more of its resale value.